influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/telegrafs/create.md

 ---
 title: influx telegrafs create
 description: >
-  The `influx telegrafs create` command creates a new Telegraf configuration in InfluxDB using a provided Telegraf configuration file.
+  The `influx telegrafs create` command creates a Telegraf configuration in InfluxDB using a provided Telegraf configuration file.
 menu:
   influxdb_2_0_ref: